ussefT/Essential/Docker.md

 #### always
 we can manually stop container
-> if stop manually and restart docker, containet is up
+> if stop manually and restart docker, container is up
 ```bash
 # if docker is restart or system is reboot container is up automatically
 docker run -it --name test1 --restart always centos:latest